Have you been hearing about this “bitcoin” thing a lot lately? Want to know what it is and how you get some?

 - eGifter.com – buy and sell gift cards with bitcoin online with hundreds of popular merchants to choose from, effectively exchanging your bitcoin for a “cash” value.

 In this article, we explored the basics of bitcoin: what bitcoin is, how to buy bitcoin, and where to store bitcoin.
 There is a lot more to learn than what we covered here.
-If you would like to know more about bitcoin, a good place to start is bitcoin.com, a user-friendly site dedicated to the explanation of all things bitcoin.
+If you would like to know more about bitcoin and how to use it, along with prices, view our bitcoin coin profile.
 There are also several good YouTube tutorials that quickly outline the essentials of bitcoin through an animated graphical presentation.

 In summary, bitcoin is revolutionizing online payment systems and attracting Wall Street-sized investments through its continued success as a legitimate currency.
 Though only the first of thousands of blockchain-based software experiments and cryptocurrencies to follow since, bitcoin’s durability has earned it trust among users and investors, paving the way for blockchain technology’s continued upheaval and disruption of pre-existing financial systems.